Bidets have been around for hundreds of years. Over that time, they’ve diversified in style to suit a range of different needs and cultures.

 Bidet toilet combos are toilets that come with a built-in bidet.

 All in one bidet toilets remove the need for adding a separate, sometimes unsightly, attachment to your existing toilet.
 Also, you won’t have any issues with the seat and toilet fixture not fitting well.
-Or the colours and materials not matching.
+Or the colors and materials not matching.

 If you’re doing a complete refit of your bathroom, a one-piece bidet toilet is a streamlined solution.
 The combos tend to feature modern toilet designs and top-of-the-range bidets that boast a wide variety of features.